 This is an exciting post for me, not only is this My 100th Post, but DRAMAtical Murder was the first game I ever reviewed on this blog!
 So this post is a really special post!
 I actually went back and looked at my review from back then, and I can say with confidence that I’ve actually gotten better at writing reviews since then.
 So here I am seven months later and I’m finally getting back to the game that started it all.
 Hopefully, I can do this game justice by writing a proper review…

 DRAMAtical Murder is a 2012 Nitro+chiral sci-fi boys love visual novel.
+The game was given an official English language release by Jast Blue (the BL subsidiary of Jast USA).
 If you are familiar with Nitro+chiral’s other works, you’ll know that they have a flair for “dramatic” and “gruesome” endings, so consider yourself warned.
 I first found out about this game while watching a Let’s Play for Hatoful Boyfriend (talk about two different worlds), but during the video someone suggested that the next “Let’s Play” should be DMMD.
 No one else seemed to know what game they were talking about and even the person who’d suggested it was pretty vague on the concept.
 The only thing anyone knew for sure, was that it was a BL visual novel and that the bad endings were bloody.

 DRAMAtical Murder takes place on Midorijima, a beautiful island known for it’s natural beauty.
 Prior to the start of the game, the island was purchased by the Toue Corporation and turned into a resort for the wealth, called the Platinum Jail.
 As a result the island’s original residents, were forced out of their homes and moved to the slums in the Old Residence.
 This is where our protagonist, Aoba Seragaki, lives and works as a junk shop clerk at the Junk Shop Heibon (Mediocrity).
 Accompanied by his allmate, Ren, Aoba lives out his days of anonymity, until he he is dragged into the popular virtual reality game, Rhyme.
 When his friend and leader of the popular Rib team, Dry Juice, finds himself the latest victim of a series of strange disappearances, Aoba’s life takes a turn for the dramatic.